ankitacoder3/Image-Processing-IMG-IMPACT/README.md

 <a name="a2"></a>
 ## Prerequisites and Techstack

-  * Concepts used are:  Linear transformation, SVD, Fourier transformations
+  * Concepts used are:

+      * Linear transformation

+      * SVD

+      * Fourier transformations

   * Language used is: Python

   * Libraries used : opencv, etc